Table of Contents

 A strong core message is often THE thing that a potential client reads and thinks, “Yes!!!
 I want to work with her!”

-3 qualities of a good core message
+3 qualities of a powerful core message

 Common challenges when it comes to defining your core message